 It is a town where the history started with the invasion of the Carthaginians, after arrived the Romans, the Portuguese, Spanish and for 2000 years its events were lucky and unlucky.
-From the 17th century and till the Morocco independence the town was under the Spanish control.
+From the 17th century and till Morocco’s independence the town was under Spanish control.

 Meeting point of different civilizations between the Mediterranean Sea and the Atlantic Ocean.

-It was built on green hills, but its bay on the Mediterranean Sea is one of the most beautiful of the country.
+It was built on green hills, but its bay is on the Mediterranean Sea.

 A visit around the town permit to discover the old Sultan Palace, its Kasbah, the narrow streets of the Medina, and the wonderful belvedere on the Straits of Gibraltar.
 Would you like to make some excursions?
 Go to discover Cape Spartel the extreme part of Africa, close to the Hercules Caves, or to Cape Malabata.

-Mysterious town where the Spanish and Moorish culture interlaced for centuries.
-The first thing that you will do is to go around the village to discover the light blue houses with their pink roofs, here the life is very calm, Chefchaouen is a place that will stay in your heart forever.
+A mysterious town where the Spanish and Moorish cultures interlaced for centuries.
+The first thing that you will do is to go around the village to discover the light blue houses with their pink roofs, here life is very calm, Chefchaouen is a place that will stay in your heart forever.

-Fishermen village and a touristic destination on the sea; there is a wonderful beach here, where you can relax yourself and swim in its crystal-clear light blue water.
+Fishermen village and a touristic destination on the sea; there is a wonderful beach here, where you can relax and swim in its crystal-clear light blue water.

-In the pastime there was a large community of Jewish people, ant this town was an important business and handicraft center.
+In the pastime, there was a large community of Jewish people. this town was an important business and handicraft centre.

-During the 2004 the town was declared World Cultural Heritage of the UNESCO, El Jadida is the perfect example of cultural mix between Morocco and Europe.
+In 2004 the town was declared a World Cultural Heritage by UNESCO, El Jadida is the perfect example of a cultural mix between Morocco and Europe.